tprasadtp/python-vipaccess/README.md

                         ~/.vipaccess
   -t TOKEN_MODEL, --token-model TOKEN_MODEL
                         VIP Access token model.
-Should be VSST (desktop token, default) or VSMT (mobile token).
+Should be VSST (desktop token, default) or VSMT (mobile token), VSMB for HOTP token.
 Some clients only accept one or the other.
 ```